-One of the most popular herbs to grow, basil is a warm-weather fragrant herb in the mint family whose flowers attract native bees.
+One of the most popular herbs to grow, basil (Ocimum basilicum) is a warm-weather fragrant herb in the mint family whose flowers attract native bees.
 It is also a favorite culinary herb, treasured for its color and flavor.
 In all but the warmest regions (zone 10 and higher), basil is grown as an annual and will grow until the first frost.

 - Start seeds indoors 2-4 weeks before planting basil outside.